noahz123/DirSync/README.md

 ![DirSync](DirSync_Small.jpg)

 A super simple directory mirroring tool.
+Can also be used to mirror entire drives.
 Written in pure Python.
 Open-source under MIT License.
 Free for personal and commercial use.
 Utilizes Windows robocopy under the hood for maximum efficiency.

 ## How to use DirSync
 1. Download DirSync.exe from the releases page.